federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 ### **Data tidying**

 Hadley Wickham (Wickham, 2014) defines as "tidy" any dataset with the following three characteristics: every row is an observation, every column a variable, and every table a type of observational unit.
-While most of the imported datasets are tidy, the main one falls short of the second requirement, since `All.Countries` and `Genre` contain multiple variables:
+While most of the imported datasets are tidy, the main one falls short of the second requirement, since `Countries` and `Genre` contain multiple variables:

 <table>
 <thead>